Get ready for the lesbian Netflix shows you have to watch!

 The main character, queer comedian Mae Martin, co-created the series, and the storyline is largely based on her own life experiences.

-It’s not every day you find a Netflix show where no one passes away, no one has superpowers and has a lesbian lead, played by a queer female actress.
+It’s not every day you find a Netflix show where no one passes away, no one has superpowers, and it has a lesbian lead played by a queer female actress.
 Yet it’s not about her coming out story.

 Elodie (played by Brianna Hildebrand) is gay and a kleptomaniac.
 She’s struggling as the new girl at school but makes two new best friends at the Shoplifters Anonymous meetings she has to attend.